Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Methods

 \subsection{Bayesian self-consistency}

 Self-consistency leverages a simple symmetry in Bayes' rule to enforce more accurate posterior estimation even in regions with sparse data \citep{schmitt2024leveraging, ivanova2024data}.
-Crucially, it incorporates likelihood (when available) or a surrogate likelihood during training, thereby providing the networks with \textit{additional information} beyond the standard simulation-based loss typically employed in ABI (see below).
+Crucially, it incorporates the likelihood (when available) or a surrogate likelihood during training, thereby providing the networks with \textit{additional information} beyond the standard simulation-based loss typically employed in ABI (see below).

-Following \cite{schmitt2024leveraging}, we will focus on the marginal likelihood based on neural posterior or likelihood approximation.
 Under exact inference, the marginal likelihood is independent of the parameters $\theta$.
 That is, the Bayesian self-consistency ratio of likelihood-prior product and posterior is constant across any set of parameter values $\theta^{(1)}, \dots, \theta^{(L)}$,

-However, replacing $p(\theta \mid x)$ with a neural estimator $q(\theta \mid x)$ (likewise for the likelihood) leads to undesired variance in the marginal likelihood estimates across different parameter values on the right-hand-side \citep{schmitt2024leveraging}.
+However, replacing $p(\theta \mid x)$ with a neural estimator $q(\theta \mid x)$ (and analogously for the likelihood) leads to undesired variance in the marginal likelihood estimates across different parameter values on the right-hand side.
 Since this variance is a proxy for \textit{approximation error}, we can directly minimize it via backpropagation along with any other ABI loss to provide further training signal and reduce errors guided by density information.
-Our proposed semi-supervised formulation builds on these advantageous properties.
+Our proposed semi-supervised approach builds on these advantageous properties.